Quercus coccifera: Taxonomy

+Quercus coccifera

 Quercus coccifera was first described by Carl Linnaeus in 1753.
 It is called "chêne des garrigues" (garrigue oak) in French.
 The term "garrigue" comes from Catalan or Occitan "garric" (meaning "twisted") the name for Q. coccifera in those languages.
-The common Spanish name of Q. coccifera is chaparro, which refers to its small size, a feature it shares with other oak species in similar habitats in other parts of the world, such as the chaparral communities from various parts of the Americas.
+A common Spanish name of Q. coccifera is chaparro, which refers to its small size, a feature it shares with other oak species in similar habitats in other parts of the world, such as the chaparral communities from various parts of the Americas.
 The word chaparro comes from the Basque txapar meaning "little thicket".
 Quercus coccifera is placed in section Ilex.